Display testing, defect checks, and return-window evidence

 Use our HDR Test to check if your monitor supports HDR10 and wide color gamuts (P3, Rec.2020).
 The test also detects peak brightness capability.
 Note: HDR must be enabled in your operating system settings first for the test to work properly.

-Ready to test your screen?
+Ready to inspect your screen?